Swiss grapple with identity, economy in immigration vote

 A survey by Gfs Bern published last week found support for the proposal had risen to 43 percent from 37 percent in an earlier poll.
 Opposition eased to 50 percent and 7 percent were undecided.

-The shift has set off alarm bells among opponents, who fear the SVP - the country's largest party - will manage to mobilize more of its grassroot supporters in the final few days.
+The shift has set off alarm bells among opponents, who fear the SVP - the country's largest party - will manage to mobilise more of its grassroot supporters in the final few days.

 A 'yes' vote could hurt relations with the EU, which has warned it will not allow new negotiations on free circulation, a fundamental right.